petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 **Median:** The middle number in the set of sample values.
 This estimates a typical user's behavior.

 **Bounce Rate or Click Through Rate:** The percentage of bounce rate or click through rate of the control and the variant.
-The displayed metric is based on which type of A/B test was selected.
+The displayed metric is based on the type of A/B test selected.

 **Confidence Interval:** The range of values expected to contain the true mean of the population.
 For example, a 95% confidence interval is a range of values that the system is 95% sure contains the true mean.
 This gives the range of possible values that seem plausible for the measured goal.

 **Improvement:** The relative improvement from the control group.
 This metric may also be known as lift.
 For example, assume the control page has a 15% retention rate and the variant page has a 16% retention rate.
 The improvement calculation would be `((16 - 15) / 15) = ~6.67%` improvement.
 This shows the impact of a change.
 If there is only a small improvement, it may not be worth implementing that change.

-**Probability to Win:** Predicts the likelihood that the variant will beat the control.
+**Probability to Win:** Predicts the likelihood the variant will beat the control.
 This shows how multiple metrics compare to each other.
 For example, consider a horse racing event: each horse has a generated chance to win posted before a race (i.e., odds of winning), calculated by simulating the race thousands of times.
 This same method is used for your variants to calculate their probability of winning the A/B test.

 **Unique Visitors:** The number of visitors contributing to the variant.
 A visitor randomly assigned a variant always sees the same variant until the end of the test.
 Besides knowing how much traffic is hitting a page, this metric also helps in determining configuration issues with the A/B test.
 For example, there could be too much traffic going to one variant (typically caused by a segment misconfiguration).